parthian-sterlet/gsga/README.md

 * a polymer assembled from the units comprising the target TF binding site (the essential core) flanked by several nucleotides on 5' and 3' sides (less essential flanks, non-cores);
 * a matrix for the target TF, and a list of its recognition thresholds and respective ERRs for this matrix;
 * a list of positions in the polymer (the assembled sequence from the first step) designating spacers between the essential cores and non-core elements, and flanking regions before/after the first/last monomer units of the polymer;
-* the probability P of nucleotide substitutions (SNS) within non-core elements.
+* the probability P of SNSs within non-core elements.

 ## Third step, GA3
 The third step (GA3) is another application of approach developped for the preceeding second step (GA2).
 Here the same source code is applied to destroy any DNA binding motif, hence it is not important here BSs of which TF to exclude.
 Hence, BSs of neither target nor non-target TFs are now undesirable.
 Hence, GA3 requires:
 * a polymer assembled from the units comprising the target TF binding site (the essential cores) flanked by several nucleotides on 5' and 3' sides (less essential flanks, non-cores), this polymer may be the result of either the first or second step;
 * a list of positions in the polymer designating the essential cores between the non-core regions and flanking regions before/after the first/last essential cores of the polymer;
-* the probability P of nucleotide substitutions (SNS) within core elements.
+* the probability P of SNSs within core elements.

 # How to compile
 ## In Linux system: